ErpNetDocs/tech/modules/logistics/wms/how-to/assign-worker.md

 ## Assign multiple workers

-Using the Multi-select UI feature embedded into panels, you can assign workers to multiple warehouse orders simultaneously.
+Using the **[Multi select](https://docs.erp.net/webclient/introduction/navigator-features.html#panel-menu)** UI feature embedded into panels, you can assign workers to multiple warehouse orders simultaneously.

 This saves time and effort as you don't have to go through each order individually.

-1. Navigate to your **Warehouse Orders** list and select **Multi select** from the panel's menu.
+1. Navigate to your **Warehouse Orders** list and choose **Multi select** from the panel's menu.

   ![Picture](pictures/multi_select.png)

 2. Select two or more warehouse orders with or without workers assigned.

-   Once again make sure they are all in a state lower than Released.
+Make sure they are **all** in a state lower than Released.

-   Then, click the **Run** button and select the **Assign worker** function.
+   Then, click the **Run** button and execute the **Assign worker** function.

    ![Picture](pictures/assign_multiple.png)